trevarj/tmux-open-nvim/README.md

 $ ton file.txt # optionally add :[line]:[col] to the end, i.e file.txt:40:5
 # Opens file.txt in nvim pane
 ```

+If you have more than one Neovim instance running in a tmux window, you will be
+prompted with a tmux display-menu that will allow you to select where to open
+the file.

 #### Caveat